 We work within school as a staff team as well with local schools in our cluster to carefully moderate work to ensure our systems are accurate and robust.

-Before your child joins Reception, Miss Bunting will visit them at their Early Years setting, or at home, and will talk to their key worker to find out all about them, such as their likes and dislikes, their strengths and weaknesses.
+Before your child joins Reception, Mrs Randall will visit them at their Early Years setting, or at home, and will talk to their key worker to find out all about them, such as their likes and dislikes, their strengths and weaknesses.
 She will also copy their current Development Matters information.

-Within the first half term in Reception, Miss Bunting will observe the pupils, including during play and in small individual and group games and activities to assess their starting point at school - also know as a baseline.
+Within the first half term in Reception, Mrs Randall will observe the pupils, including during play and in small individual and group games and activities to assess their starting point at school - also know as a baseline.

 After that your child will be continually assessed through a series of observations and their progress will be recorded against Development Matters in key specific areas within their 'learning journey' folder.
 At the end of the year they will be assessed against the Early Years Foundation Stage Profile which will show whether your child is emerging, expected or exceeding in the key areas.

 You are welcome to come into school any time to view their learning journey, and parents are encouraged to share learning from home as part of this.

 Key stage one

 Pupils in Year 1 undertake a phonics screening test, through work with their teacher, which indicates whether they have achieved a good level of phonics knowledge or if they are still working towards this.

 In Year 2 pupils will take part in their SATs assessments in Reading, Writing, Spelling, Punctuation and Grammar (SPAG) and Maths.
 These assessments include evidence from test papers and work in their books across the curriculum through teacher assessments.

 Any child who did not reach a good level of phonics in Year 1 will also retake the phonics screening test.